|Min. initial investment||$1,000|

 The Sentinel Capital Growth Fund began operations on March 17, 2006.
 Performance prior to March 17, 2006 is based on the performance of its predecessor, the Bramwell Growth Fund, which began operations on August 1, 1994 and was offered without a sales charge.

-The Russell 1000 Growth Index is an unmanaged index that measures the performance of the large-cap growth segment of the US equity universe.
-It includes those Russell 1000 companies with higher price-to-book ratios and higher forecasted growth values.
+The Russell 1000 Growth Index is an unmanaged index of the large-cap growth segment of the US equity universe.
+It includes Russell 1000 companies with higher price-to-book ratios and higher forecasted growth values.
 An investment cannot be made directly in an index.

 Sources: FactSet, Lipper, Morningstar